-As described on the previous page, over the past year, the financial status of the program changed from a deficit of \$28.0 million as of June 30, 2022, to a surplus of \$4.8 million as of June 30, 2023.
-Based on the actuarial assumptions used during the June 30, 2022 actuarial soundness valuation and actual tuition payments, refunds and fees, the deficit was expected to increase to \$29.4 million.
-The factors which caused the deficit to decrease by \$34.2 million compared to the expected deficit were (1) assumption changes including the change in the investment return assumption, (2) tuition and fee increases that were less than expected (increases that were lower than the assumption of 4.25 percent used in the last actuarial valuation) and (3) other demographic experience (which includes deviations in actual contract beneficiary experience from our assumptions related to rates of enrollment and utilization of benefits and contract terminations and refunds and lower projected future administrative expenses compared to the previous actuarial valuation).
+As described on the previous page, over the past year, the financial status of the program changed from a surplus of \$4.8 million as of June 30, 2023, to a surplus of \$40.4 million as of June 30, 2024.
+Based on the actuarial assumptions used during the June 30, 2023, actuarial soundness valuation and actual tuition payments, refunds, and fees, the surplus was expected to increase to \$5.0 million.
+The factors which caused the surplus to increase by \$35.4 million compared to the expected surplus were (1) assumption changes including the changes from the experience study covering the period July 1, 2014, to June 30, 2023 (the increase as a result of the experience study was partially offset by increases to the tuition and fee inflation assumptions), (2) tuition and fee increases in the past year that were less than expected (increases that were lower than the assumption of 4.25 percent used in the last actuarial valuation) and (3) investment experience that was more than expected (the estimated return on the market value of assets was 7.60 percent compared to the assumption of 5.00 percent for fiscal year 2024 used in the last actuarial valuation).

-The funded ratio increased from 95.9 percent as of June 30, 2022, to 100.9 percent as of June 30, 2023.
+The funded ratio increased from 100.9 percent as of June 30, 2023, to 108.9 percent as of June 30, 2024.